apiaoa123/BiosampleFetcher/README.md

 # BiosampleFetcher
 Fetch Data From the BioSample database

-This is the supplementary code for the paper： `The distributed characterization of toxin-antitoxin systems in the global Staphylococcus aureus from public sequencing data`
+This is the supplementary code for the paper： `Genome mining reveals the prevalence and extensive diversity of toxin-antitoxin systems in Staphylococcus aureus`

 ## Usage